abapGit/docs.abapgit.org/docs/guide-ssl-setup.md

 3. Select Goto > Services and check that the HTTPS service is active (green checkmark)
 4. Select Goto > Trace Files > Display All to view the ICM trace (`dev_icm`)
 - Check for any errors
-- Find the sections called "SSL Initialization" and check if it ends with "Success - SapCryptoLib SSL ready!"
+- Find the section called "SSL Initialization" and check if it ends with "Success - SapCryptoLib SSL ready!"
 - Compare the listed SSL settings to the recommended settings of SAP Note 51007 (and mentioned above)
 5. Go to transaction `STRUST`
 6. Select "SSL client SSL Client (Anonymous)"